gatheract/docs/README.md

 ### Live

-The master mranch can be viewed live at
+The master branch can be viewed live at

 - https://gatheract.github.io/docs/
 - https://gatheract.com/create